List of news agencies

 Xinhua was later founded as Red China News Services in the Chinese Soviet Republic.

 Political change in the Third World resulted in a new wave of information dissemination and a series of news agencies were born out of it.
 These agencies later formed their own Non-Aligned News Agencies Pool (NANAP), which served as a premiere information service in the Third World.

-EFE is a Spanish news agency, it is the biggest in Spanish language, and is the fourth largest worldwide, it was founded in 1939.
+EFE, a Spanish organization, is the biggest Spanish-language news agency, and the fourth largest worldwide.
+It was founded in 1939.

+The largest German-language news agency is Hamburg's DPA.
+The oldest German news agency still in operation is the Protestant News Agency EPD, tracing back to 1876.

 List

 Below is the list of the principal news agencies.